What is a Renaissance Swimmer?

 The Renaissance Swimmer Mindset

 A Renaissance Swimmer strives to be competent in the pool and open water.
-They develop a deep knowledge of swimming and use swimming to support their health and wellbeing.
+They develop a deep knowledge of swimming and use swimming to support their strength, fitness, health and wellbeing.
 They swim to live better and make lifestyle choices that enhance their swimming.
+They use swimming to live their best life.

-More importantly, the Renaissance Swimmer wants to learn, is willing to experiment, and reflects on what they read and experience.
+More importantly, like Renaissance-era thinkers, the Renaissance Swimmer wants to learn, is willing to experiment, and reflects on what they read and experience.
 They cultivate a spirit of adventure while being logical and open-minded.
 This is the Renaissance Swimmer mindset.

-After completing the Renaissance Swimmer Project, you should:
+After working through the Renaissance Swimmer Project, you will:

 • Have a good all-round knowledge of swimming